DeleteBrowsingHistory.com

 • Antivirus: helps detect malware and unsafe files

-• Identity protection: monitors for exposed personal data
+• Identity protection: monitors for personal data in breach datasets

 • Secure browser: gives stronger privacy defaults